an insider's guide to tokyo nightlife: fun things to do in tokyo at night

-With that said, the Roppongi scene is very diverse because it’s a hub of the traditional nightclub scene, but it also has some of super classy establishments such as the Andaz Tokyo.
+With that said, the Roppongi scene is very diverse.
+It’s a hub of the traditional nightclub scene, but it also has some super classy establishments such as the Andaz Tokyo.
 The vibe in Roppongi is a lot more subdued than the crazy lights and energy of Shibuya, but it’s also very fun too.
-As mentioned earlier, Gonpachi is an excellent spot to grab drinks and dinner but it’s also the sight of the beloved Tokyo Pub Crawl.
+As mentioned earlier, Gonpachi is a fun spot to grab drinks and dinner, but Roppongi is also the sight of the beloved Tokyo Pub Crawl.

 shinjuku at night

-Shinjuku, like Shibuya and Roppongi, has its own unique nightlife vibe.
+Shinjuku, like Shibuya and Roppongi, has a unique nightlife vibe.
 It’s here where you can find a lot of local bars and pubs as well as some classy bars such as The New York Bar, as well as the Kabukicho district.

 Essentially, it has everything.
-But, while Shibuya has a much younger vibe and Roppongi has both a “clubby” scene as well as a super high-end hotel bar scene, I come to Shinjuku for the Golden Gai District and Kabukicho, as well as a ton of amazing restaurants.
-See my book Hidden Tokyo for a lot more insider recommendations.
+But, while Shibuya has a much younger vibe and Roppongi has both a “clubby” scene as well as a super high-end hotel bar scene, you come to Shinjuku for the Golden Gai District and Kabukicho.
+See my book, Hidden Tokyo, for a lot more insider access recommendations.

 Do you want to unlock Tokyo’s Hidden Magic?
 I recommend my book, The Hidden Tokyo Neighborhood Guidebook.
 It’s filled with hundreds of things to do and a range of activities that only an experienced local can possibly know about.
 You’ll unlock nearly 30 of Tokyo’s top neighborhoods in over 400 pages, designed to leave you knowing this city on a whole other level.
 Learn more.